Bashardeeb97/ProductsManager/README.md

 *******Product types & their processing rules*******

-- This application support three Product types : Wine, Cheese.
+- This application support two Product types : Wine, Cheese.
 - Adding new product types can be done simply by creating new classes in product_types folder
   which have to inherit the abstract class Product.